Teratopia/AppliedMaterials/src/data/board.md

     - title: Seagate Technology plc
     - title: Varian Medical Systems, Inc.
   boardComittees:
-    - title: Corporate Governance & Nominating (Chair)
+    - title: Corporate Governance and Nominating (Chair)
     - title: Audit
   keyQualifications:
     - title: Executive leadership and management experience
     - title: Semiconductor industry leadership
     - title: Accounting principles, financial controls, financial reporting rules and regulations, and audit procedures
-    - title: Global business, industry and operational experience
+    - title: Global business, industry, finance, information technology and operational experience
     - title: Risk management and controls
+    - title: Strategy and innovation
     - title: Public company board experience
   bio: >
     Judy Bruner served as Executive Vice President, Administration and Chief Financial Officer of SanDisk Corporation, a supplier of flash storage products, from June 2004 until its acquisition by Western Digital in May 2016.
 Previously, she was Senior Vice President and Chief Financial Officer of Palm, Inc., a provider of handheld computing and communications solutions, from September 1999 until June 2004.
 Prior to Palm, Inc., Ms. Bruner held financial management positions at 3Com Corporation, Ridge Computers and Hewlett-Packard Company.
-She currently serves as a member of the boards of directors of Rapid7, Inc., Seagate Technology plc and Varian Medical Systems, Inc. Ms. Bruner is a member of the board of trustees of the Computer History Museum, and previously served as a member of the board of directors of Brocade Communications Systems, Inc., from 2009 until its acquisition in November 2017.
+She currently serves as a member of the boards of directors of Rapid7, Inc., Seagate Technology plc and Varian Medical Systems, Inc. Ms. Bruner previously served as a member of the board of directors of Brocade Communications Systems, Inc., from 2009 until its acquisition in November 2017.

 - name: Xun (Eric) Chen
   slug: eric-chen